ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

    {}
 $$

-are [[localizations]], which means that first including an object and then projecting it back to the subcategory is the identity operation $L \circ i \simeq id$; and analogously for a [[coreflective subcategory|coreflection]] ([this prop.](adjoint+functor#FullyFaithfulAndInvertibleAdjoints)).
+are [[localizations]], in that first including an object and then projecting it back to the subcategory is the identity operation $L \circ i \simeq id$; and analogously for a [[coreflective subcategory|coreflection]] ([this prop.](adjoint+functor#FullyFaithfulAndInvertibleAdjoints)).

 In our situation this first of all means that all of the [[endofunctors]] above are idempotent, as already mentioned.
-But next it implies that first applying a "deep" projection in the diagram in prop. \ref{SuperSmoothSetsSystemOfAdjunctions}, and then applying a "more shallow" projection with functors at the same vertical stage in the diragm does not change the result further.
+But next it implies that first applying a "deep" projection in the diagram in prop. \ref{SuperSmoothSetsSystemOfAdjunctions}, and then applying a "more shallow" projection with functors at the same vertical stage in the diagram does not change the result further.
-Hence the is a [[natural isomorphism]]
+For example there is a [[natural isomorphism]]

 $$
   \overset{\rightsquigarrow}{\Re(X)}